RobbeDGreef/carbon-ir/README.md

 at once and run `./test.sh testX` to run a specific test (change X to the number of the test you want to run).

+## Example
+The carbon-ir language is a very simple and staticly typed.

+This function will add 1 and 5 together and return its result

+    function i32 main()
+    {
+        %0 = i32 1
+        %1 = i32 5
+        %2 = add i32 %0 %1
+        return i32 %2
+    }

+The C equivalent would then be:

+    int main()
+    {
+        return 1 + 5;
+    }

+However it could also very well be:

+    int main()
+    {
+        int x = 1;
+        int y = 5;
+        return x + y;
+    }

+As you can see when you compile C or any other language to carbon-ir you don't have to worry about allocating variables and carbon will handle all register allocation and spills for you.